NavyaG-lab/Tech-writer/tools/airflow.md

 As we covered before, triggering a DAG (**not** clearing a DAG), will create a totally new DAG run; We can think of this as creating a new *dagao* or a new *daguito* run.
 One of the first things we do during the first task in one of the DAGs is creating a new Metapod transaction, so yes, creating a new DAG run will result in creating a new transaction, which is something that we do not want, as it might confuse our users on why we have multiple production transactions for the same day.

+### What about the `Downstream` and `Recursive` options?

+- `Downstream` :: apply the same action to all the nodes downstream to the current one.
+- `Recursive` :: apply the same action to all nodes _inside_ the current one.

+Usually you want to apply both options, especially when you are **clearing** the node and usually you do **not** want to apply both options when marking a node as failed or successful.

 ## Running tests for the Airflow DAGs

 Running the command below, will spin a environment similar to the production one, and will run and check all tasks in the `main.py` dag.